NKrit/RepUnitTyping/README.md

     Fasta file of a complete genomic sequence or assembled contigs of an Mtb isolate

 ## Output:
-    In the output file specified: predicted number of repeat units (VNTR loci) In the output log file: count of hits from BLAST result for each repeat unit and flanking sequence In the output log2 file: candidate repeat variants in fasta mode
+    Output file specified: predicted number of repeat units (VNTR loci) Output log file: count of hits from BLAST result for each repeat unit and flanking sequence Output log2 file: candidate repeat variants in fasta mode

 ## Usage:
 ```